lczx/watcher/README.md

 </p>

-**Watcher** shows an overlay on the screen that you can use to capture snapshots using the Android MediaProjection API, the images are cropped to the center square of the screen and kept in memory.
+**Watcher** shows an overlay on the screen that you can use to capture snapshots using the Android MediaProjection API, operation modes can be implemented to manipulate the generated images.

 ### Why?